Quezon: Legislative branch

 The Quezon Provincial Board consists of a 13-member Board.
 The ten Members of the Assembly are subject to a term limit of three-year terms and may be re-elected thrice or for a total of nine consecutive years.
 The other three members are appointed by Liga ng mga Barangay (Barangay League) of Quezon, Philippine Councilors' League (of Quezon), and Sangguniang Kabataan (of Quezon).

 The ex-officio presiding officer of the Provincial Board is also the concurrent Vice Governor of Quezon.

 Judicial branch

-Quezon's judicial system is administered primarily by the Supreme Court of the Philippines.
+Quezon's judicial system is administered by the Supreme Court of the Philippines.
 The province has eighteen Regional Trial Court (Second Level) branches, nine Municipal Circuit (First Level) Trial Courts, nineteen Municipal (First Level) Trial Courts, and three Municipal (First Level) Trial Court in Cities which all holds forty-nine judges within its jurisdiction.